jenktam/Boot-OfficeFromHellGame/README.md

 You are a demon with a desk job in hell.
 Tired of the 9-5 grind, your goal is to escape.
 The problem is, no one escapes hell.
 Everytime you die, you are sent back to your desk.

 ## Build
 * Unity 3D
 * C#
+* Piskel - Used to create 2D Pixel Art
+* Audacity - Used to create in-game music

 ## Where Can I Play?
 [Trailer](https://youtu.be/KBFwcw61R3YE)